aiden0z/Flask-Thriftclient/README.md

 ThriftClient.BINARY or "BINARY" : use the binary protocol

-ThriftClient.COMPACT or "COMPACR" : use the compact protocol
+ThriftClient.COMPACT or "COMPACT" : use the compact protocol

 ThriftClient.JSON or "JSON" : use the JSON protocol. note that this protocol is only available for thrift >= 0.9.1